creativescala/creative-scala/src/raw/pictures/color.md

 ---------------------------------------------------------------------------------------------

 Doodle has various ways of creating colours.
-The simplest are the predefined colours in [CommonColors.scala][common-colors] `shared/src/main/scala/doodle/core/CommonColors.scala`.
+The simplest are the predefined colours in [CommonColors.scala][common-colors].
-Here are a few of the most important:
+Here are a few of the most commonly used:

 ------------------------------------------------------------------
 Color                   Type    Example